mehmet-f-dogan/advent-of-code-2015/README.md

-# Advent of Code 2015 - V
+# Advent of Code 2015

-I have only solved 21 days of problems because the solutions required advanced data structures and language capabilities that V currently does not offer as of now (2023).

-I used V version 0.4.0
+Advent of Code 2015 solutions.
+Each branch has solutions implemented in different programming languages.